Certificate in German Language and Culture

 2. Evidence of substantial upper-level coursework in German.
 This requirement will be satisfied if three of the four courses taken for the certificate were conducted in German, or if two were taught in German and one was conducted in English with a substantial German-language component.
 This option is available for all courses taught in in the German Department as well as courses in other departments cross-listed with German.
 Students should consult with the instructor regarding the German-language component at the beginning of the semester and submit the agreed-upon plan to the German Director of Undergraduate Studies for approval by the end of the second week of classes.

 The Department of German certificate program is open to undergraduates in all departments.
-Students are encouraged to consult with the Departmental Representative their freshmen or sophomore year to plan a program of study.
-They should not, however, hesitate to contact the Departmental Representative about joining the certificate program at a later date.
+Students are encouraged to consult with the Director of Undergraduate Studies their first year or sophomore year to plan a program of study.
+They should not, however, hesitate to contact the Director of Undergraduate Studies about joining the certificate program at a later date.

 To apply for the Certificate in German Language and Culture, fill out the form available on the Department Forms page.

 There are three ways to fulfill the Independent Work Requirement: (1) A substantial paper (15–20 pages if in English, 10–15 pages if in German; may be a revised version of a paper written for one of the four required courses); (2) a chapter from the senior thesis principally devoted to a German-related topic; (3) an additional 300-level class taught in German.